patrickfong/e2guardian-docker/README.md

 ### PAC file auto-generation

-If you want to auto-generate a proxy auto configuration file Define the following environment variables
+If you want to serve a proxy auto configuration file Define the following environment variables
 PAC set to on
-FQDN set to a naem that devices using this proxy can refer to the container PAC_NETWORK set to the LAN network.
+PAC_FQDN set to a naem that devices using this proxy can refer to the container PAC_NETWORK set to the LAN network.
 Used to bypasses proxy for LAN addresses.
 PAC_NETMASK set to LAN network mask.
 Used to bypasses proxy for LAN addresses.